wobbals/opentok-ios-sdk-webrtc/docs/src/Using_iOS-template.md

 2. Open the project navigator in Xcode.

-2. Drag the Opentok.framework directory from the Mac OS finder to the Frameworks directory for in XCode.
+3. Drag the Opentok.framework directory from the Mac OS Finder to the Frameworks directory for for your project in XCode.

+4. Drag the Opentok.bundle file from the Mac OS Finder to root directory for your project in XCode.

+	The Opentok.bundle file is located in the Opentok.framework/Versions/A/Resources subdirectory of the OpenTok iOS SDK.

-3. The OpenTok framework requires a few other frameworks and libraries to be added to your project.
+5. The OpenTok framework requires a few other frameworks and libraries to be added to your project.
 The easiest way to add them is to copy them from the OpenTokHello sample app.

 	Open the OpenTokHello sample app in XCode.
 Drag all of the additional frameworks from the frameworks folder (in the project navigator)